DesModder/DesModder/src/plugins/intellisense/docs/README.md

 ### Parameter Documentation

 You can provide documentation for specific function parameters by typing `@param=PARAMNAME`, where `PARAMNAME` is the name of the function parameter as if it were written in [Text Mode](../../text-mode/docs/intro.md) format.

+### Private and Public Expressions

+- **Public expressions** are displayed in the intellisense menu.
+- **Private expressions** are _not_ displayed in the intellisense menu.

+- `@private`: All expressions are public by default.
+You can put `@private` in a text expression above an expression to make it a private expression.
+You can also use `@private` in the text for a folder to make every expression in that folder private.
+However, when making edits within the same folder, you will still see its contents in the intellisense menu.
+Think of it like a scoping system, with the folder as a scope.
+- `@public`: Inside a folder marked as `@private`, you can make an expression public by placing a text expression immediately before it containing the string `@public`.

 ## Jump to Definition